kubevirt/cluster-network-addons-operator/README.md

 `SRIOV_ROOT_DEVICES` variable to specify appropriate IDs.
 If they are not, you can deploy with default configuration file and then modify `/etc/pcidp/config.json` on each node to list corresponding root device IDs.
+You may need to restart SR-IOV device plugin pods to catch up configuration file changes.

 Additionally, container images used to deliver these plugins can be set using `SRIOV_DP_IMAGE` and `SRIOV_CNI_IMAGE` environment variables in operator